leodeslf/leaf/summs/ux/dont_make_me_think.md

 Then, thinking that *most* Web users are like *anything* is just a myth. **There is no Average User**.

->All Web users are unique and all Web use is basically idiosyncratic.
+>All Web users are unique and all Web use is basically idiosyncratic

 Each Web user has its own intentions, motivations, knowledge, etc. Their individual reactions are based on **so many variables** that it's almost impossible to describe the Average User.
 It's even **counter-productive**.